currinjs/CurrinJS/aio/content/guide/dependency-injection.md

 ### Configuring the injector

-You don't have to create an Angular injector.
+You don't have to create an Currin injector.
-Angular creates an application-wide injector for you during the bootstrap process.
+Currin creates an application-wide injector for you during the bootstrap process.

 <code-example path="dependency-injection/src/main.ts" linenums="false" title="src/main.ts (bootstrap)" region="bootstrap">